-Now you know what you need, it is time to buy your lock.
+Now you know what you need, it is time to buy your laptop lock online or from a computer supply store.
 There is a vast collection of Kensington locks available, search for a strong one and place your order.

-Once received, remove the packaging stuff, unbox the lock and release the cord from the tie.
+Once received, remove the packaging stuff, unbox the laptop lock and release the cord from the tie.

 3. Attach your lock to something sturdy